EricPy/Contacts-Book-Desktop-App/README.md

 # Contact-book-app
- Simple Contact Books Desktop App using Tkinter GUI
+ Simple Contact Books Desktop App using Tkinter GUI and SQLite to manage the databse